Skip to main content

-Overview and Call for Proposals
+Overview and call for proposals

 The National Longitudinal Surveys of Youth (NLSY) are a set of surveys designed to gather information at multiple points in time on the labor market activities and other significant life events of various groups of men and women.
 The 1979 cohort (NLSY79) includes 12,686 persons who were 14 to 22 years old when the survey began in 1979.
 The NLSY79 Children/Young Adults survey comprises roughly 8,000 children who were born to NLSY79 women.
 The 1997 cohort (NLSY97) includes 8,984 persons who were 12 to 17 years old in 1997.
 For more than four decades, National Longitudinal Surveys data have served as an important tool for economists, sociologists, other researchers, and policymakers.
-The surveys are sponsored by the Bureau of Labor Statistics (BLS), with data collection and user services provided, under contract, by the Center for Human Resource Research at The Ohio State University and NORC at the University of Chicago.
+The surveys are sponsored by the Bureau of Labor Statistics (BLS), with data collection and user services provided, under contract, by the Center for Human Resource Research (CHRR) at The Ohio State University and NORC at the University of Chicago.
 Funding for the NLSY79 Children/Young Adults survey is provided by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).

 BLS, the principal investigators (PIs) for each cohort, and the NLS Technical Review Committee (TRC) invite researchers with interests in U.S. labor markets and related topics to propose questionnaire changes to be considered for future survey rounds.
 The goal of this process is to improve the quality, policy relevance, and scientific value of the surveys and to encourage the submission of new ideas.